masone/build-a-bike/README.md

-# How to build a bike
+# Build a custom bike

-If you're a bicycle fanatic, the thought of building your own bike has crossed your mind for sure.
-It's very rewarding, fun and not as hard as you might think.
+One summer, I decided to build my own single speeder.

+It was a very rewarding experience and not as hard as you might think.
 Below is what I have learned in the course of building my bike.
 And a few things I wish I knew before.
 It focusses on fixies / single speeders.

 My main resource was [Sheldon Browns bike bible](http://www.sheldonbrown.com/) (and Youtube).